 The interim condensed consolidated financial statements are prepared under the historical cost convention as modified for the measurement at fair values of certain financial assets and liabilities.

-The interim condensed consolidated financial statements have been prepared in United Arab Emirates Dirhams (AED), which is the Company's functional and presentation currency, and all values are rounded to the nearest million except where otherwise indicated.
-Each entity in the Group determines its own functional currency and items included in the financial statements of each entity are measured using that functional currency.
+The interim condensed consolidated financial statements have been prepared in United Arab Emirates Dirhams (AED), which is the Company's functional currency, and all values are rounded to the nearest million except where otherwise indicated.

 Statement of compliance